rapreala/alu_mobiledev_widget_presentation_slivergrid/README.md

-# SilverGrid Demo - Afrobeats Album Grid
+# SliverGrid Demo - Afrobeats Album Grid

 A Spotify-inspired album grid showcasing popular Afrobeats albums and demonstrating the **SliverGrid** widget in Flutter.